SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 In simple words how can I gain more confidence during deploying my app?

-In this moment I've started to read more about Jest and React testing library and I felt that it may be a great thing to learn.
-After few Kent C. Dodds courses and many other youtube videos I now that YES I have to write tests for my apps and right now I want to share with you my favourite ways to test axios with jest **mock** functions and Mock the Service Worker(**MSW**).
+At this moment I've started to read more about Jest and React testing library and I felt that it may be a great thing to learn.
+After few Kent C. Dodds courses and many other youtube videos I know that I have to write tests for my apps and right now I want to share with you my favorite ways to test axios with jest **mock** functions and Mock the Service Worker(**MSW**).

 ## Testing axios

 When I've tested axios for the first time I went straight forward with it.
 I didn't mock my requests and I didn't use MSW neither.
-My tests was using regular GET, POST requests.
-As long as the API responded with 200 and correct data all of my test passed, but when I've lost internet connection for a while all of them failed.
-At this point I've figured out that maybe I should write my axios test in other way.
+My tests were using regular GET, POST requests.
+As long as the API responded with 200 and with correct data all of my tests passed, but when I've lost internet connection for a while all of them failed.
+At this point I've figured out that maybe I should write my axios test in another way?

-After reaserch I found 2 reasonable ways that allow me to test my API request in a fast and predictable way.
-First old school way is **mocking your axios/fetch**, second is the **Mocking the Service Worker**.
+After research I found 2 reasonable ways that allow me to test my API request in a fast and predictable way.
+The first old school way is **mocking your axios/fetch**, second is the **Mocking the Service Worker**.

 ### Mocking axios

 How does mocking work?
-In a simple words you are "switching" regular axios request with a jest function with predifined Promise that will be used to test your code.
+In simple words, you are "switching" regular axios request with a jest function with a predefined Promise that will be used to test your code.

-Let's look on the example:
+Let's look at the example:

-For the test purpouses I will be using free cat API with *https://api.thecatapi.com/v1/images/search* endpoint*.*
+For the test purpouses, I will be using free cat API with *https://api.thecatapi.com/v1/images/search* endpoint*.*

-At start lets create cat getter hook.
+At start, let's create a cat getter function.

 ```javascript
 import axios from 'axios';